 My name is Linda, and I have always been into fashion, and as I have gotten older even more so into style.
 As the saying goes, fashions come and go, but style is ever lasting.
-I have found the silhouettes that suit my body shape, regardless of trends, and I invest in these pieces to create an effective capsule wardrobe.

 I would describe my style as an eclectic mixture of old lady glam, and smart separates.
 I have never met a knit that I did not like, the more over-sized the better.